mega002/Datalogger/README.md

 Datalogger is a power-failure resistant firmware that allows continuous logging of data from external source, which then could be downloaded at the touch of a button.
 It is implemented on the TI CC2650 LaunchPad, where the data is stored on an external flash, and being downloaded over BLE.

-Here, we demonstrate the Datalogger firmware with another chip, which samples temperature measurements at intervals.
+Here, we demonstrate the Datalogger firmware with another chip, which measures temperature at intervals.

 Check out our webpage for more details: